thehimel/data-structures-and-algorithms-udacity/README.md

 ##About the Nanodegree Program

 In this Nanodegree program, I have learned various Data Strutures and Algorithms in Computer Science.
 For each topic, I have solved the given problem that gave me an in-depth knowledge of the concept.
 I solved 100+ DS and Algorithmic problems and it was quite fun to code in Python.
+All code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/ "PEP8 style guidelines").

 ## Technologies and Tools
 - Python 3